 Drag a TIMER node into the Trial sequence and rename it as animal_1_audio_length.
 Click the Duration Property of the TIMER node and navigate to the correct column of the data source created in 3.4.1.

-Drag another DISPLAY_SCREEN node, another PLAY_SOUND node, and another TIMER node into the Trial sequence, rename them as Animal_image_two an, Animal_audio_two, and Audio_duration_two, and repeat the steps being described in steps 3.5.1 - 3.5.3.
+Drag another DISPLAY_SCREEN node, another PLAY_SOUND node, and another TIMER node into the Trial sequence, rename them as animal_2_image, animal_2_audio, and animal_2_audio_duration; repeat the steps being described in steps 3.5.1 - 3.5.3.

 NOTE: These steps are included to control for the potential confounding that the same image might be named differently by different participants.
 Counterbalance the sequence of presenting the two animals with respect to whether it is mentioned in the first or second half of the test audios.